 After my Dad’s death in 2007, my mother lived free from want, and without the terror of wondering where the next pennies were coming from, until she died in 2015.
 And when it became obvious that, due to her fronto-temporal dementia, she wasn’t able to take care of herself, her family was able to place her in a wonderful nursing home, secure in the knowledge that there was enough money to pay for excellent care.
 God Bless Dad.
 He provided for the woman he loved, to the grave and beyond.

-Second, my Mr. Right: As I’ve written, he died less than a month ago, after a lengthy struggle with serious heart issues and with dementia.
+Second, my Mr. Right: As I’ve written, he died in July of the sad and stupid year of 2020, after a lengthy struggle with serious heart issues and with dementia.
 I’m grateful that his dementia was fairly benign up until the last few months, and that I had only literally weeks to worry that he might be a danger to himself, as his decline accelerated so dramatically towards the end.

 We had a whirlwind romance, all the way back in 1978.
 He was a divorced college professor, and I was his graduate student.
 Today, I’d probably have filed suit, and he’d probably have been cancelled.
 As it was, we married on July 24, 1981, and survived the best part of four decades together, unsundered until his death on July 3.

 I’ll not lie.
 He always had a bit of a fear that he’d “blown it” on his first marriage.
 That he hadn’t stayed the course.
 That he’d let down his children.
 And, in later years especially, and no matter how his children reassured him that he’d always been present in, and a substantial portion of, their lives, I think he always regretted his divorce.